 A will becomes public only after it is filed with the probate court following the person’s death.
 Once the executor submits it to the court, the document enters the public record.
 At that point, anyone may request a copy through the appropriate probate court clerk’s office.ill becomes public only after it is filed with the probate court following the person’s death.

 If you believe you were wrongly disinherited, you may have legal options depending on state law and the circumstances.
-You should first confirm whether a valid will exists and review its terms.
-If concerns remain, you may challenge the will based on undue influence, fraud, or lack of capacity.
+First, confirm a valid will exists and review its terms.
+If concerns remain, you may challenge the will based on undue influence, fraud, lack of testamentary capacity, improper execution, or a newer valid will.
+Because will contests have strict deadlines, consult a probate attorney promptly.

 This article was prepared by estate planning researchers and reviewed by S. Miller and staff.
 With more than 25 years of experience in estate planning documentation and probate processes, our editorial oversight ensures clarity and accuracy.
 This content is provided for informational purposes only and does not constitute legal advice.